Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

-##### We can get a tested dataset.
+##### We could try a tested dataset.
 Iris is a flower dataset which contains 3 classes of 50 instances each, and each class refers to a type of iris plant.
 This type of data is appropriate for demonstration and/or educational purposes..

 <br>